Nahal Oz attack

-The Nahal Oz attack was an assault on the kibbutz of Nahal Oz and the adjacent military base near the northern Gaza Strip as part of the October 7 attacks.
+The kibbutz of Nahal Oz and the adjacent military base near the northern Gaza Strip were attacked in 2023 as part of the October 7 attacks.
 In the attack, more than 60 Israeli soldiers and 15 civilians were killed.
 Some soldiers and eight civilians were kidnapped and taken to the Gaza Strip.
 According to the IDF, several bodies were also taken to the Gaza Strip after being killed.

 Background

 Nahal Oz is a kibbutz situated in southern Israel, in the northwestern part of the Negev desert near the Gaza border.
 As of 2021, it had a population of 471 residents.
 Founded in 1951, it was the first Nahal settlement in the country.
 By 1953, it transitioned into a civilian community.
 A significant event in its history occurred in 1956 when the kibbutz's security officer, Ro'i Rothberg, was killed by infiltrators from Gaza.
 His funeral witnessed a powerful eulogy by Moshe Dayan, then Chief of Staff, which emphasized the challenges faced by Israel and the constant threat from its neighbors.

 Following the 2006 Lebanon War, a eulogy by novelist David Grossman for his son drew comparisons to Dayan's earlier eulogy.
 In 2014, a young resident, Daniel Tregerman, was killed by mortar fire from Gaza.

 Close to the kibbutz was the Nahal Oz military outpost of the Israel Defense Forces, which was located 850 meters from the Gaza border.
 At the time, it housed troops from the 13th Battalion of the Golani Brigade, two tank teams from the 7th Armored Brigade, an intelligence collection platoon from Unit 414 of the Combat Intelligence Collection Corps, and additional support personnel.
 In spite of its location close to the Gaza border, it was not designed to defend against a ground attack.
 The perimeter wall had gaps and holes, and the shelters as well as the command center were designed to withstand rocket fire only.
 In 2025, IDF Chief of Staff Herzi Halevi later remarked that he had known for years that the base was positioned in a problematic area, but that it was not moved for budgetary reasons.